NorthChild/Educational_NASA_Mission_Control_simulation/README.md

 - add images
 - add useful engineering and scientific information regarding the launch sequence

-# must be viewed from large screen, try resizing if you notice elements overlapping (idea configuration 1300×700)
+# must be viewed from large screen, try resizing if you notice elements overlapping (ideal configuration 1300×700)

 # WORK IN PROGRESS